Join The Discussion

 Roseanne Arntz

 "I cannot believe this is an issue.
-NO!"

 Lee Arntz